armadaproject/armada/docs/user.md

 The Job Sets are typically meant to be used to represent a single task, where many Jobs are involved.

-You can then follow this Job Set as a single entity rather than having to remember every Job that are associated in some way.
+You can then follow this Job Set as a single entity rather than having to track multiple associated Jobs.

 A Job Set has no impact on the running of jobs a this moment and is purely an abstraction over a group of Jobs.